wasp-lang/wasp/web/docs/language/features.md

     - Wasp does not (yet) support independent, horizontal scaling of pg-boss-only applications, nor starting them as separate workers/processes/threads.
   - The job name/identifier in your `.wasp` file is the same name that will be used in the `name` column of pg-boss tables.
 If you change a name that had a `schedule` associated with it, pg-boss will continue scheduling those jobs but they will have no handlers associated, and will thus become stale and expire.
 To resolve this, you can remove the applicable row from the `schedule` table in the `pgboss` schema of your database.
     - If you remove a `schedule` from a job, you will need to do the above as well.
   - If you wish to deploy to Heroku, you need to set an additional environment variable called `PG_BOSS_NEW_OPTIONS` to `{"connectionString":"<REGULAR_HEROKU_DATABASE_URL>","ssl":{"rejectUnauthorized":false}}`.
-This is because pg-boss uses the `pg` extension, which does not seem to connect to Heroku over TLS by default, which Heroku requires.
+This is because pg-boss uses the `pg` extension, which does not seem to connect to Heroku over SSL by default, which Heroku requires.
 Additionally, Heroku uses a self-signed cert, so we must handle that as well.
 - https://devcenter.heroku.com/articles/connecting-heroku-postgres#connecting-in-node-js

 </details>